 Encapsulation is one of the features that Python has because it’s an object-oriented programming language.
 Be sure to add this to your answer pool.

 Encapsulation is a process of grouping related data members into one, single place.
-Along with the member themselves, encapsulation also returns their functions, too.
+Along with the member, encapsulation also returns their functions, too.

 Question 6: When does Abnormal Termination happen?